What is prostate cancer?

 - Testosterone eliminating medications

 Chemotherapy is the process of utilizing drugs to epilate the rapidly evolving cancerous cells.
-Chemotherapy is retailers by injecting the drug into your veins or by consuming it through pills.
-Chemotherapy is one of the most widely used treatments that helps in treating the prostate cancer cells which are spread throughout the body.
+It is retail by injecting the drug into your veins or by consuming it through pills.
+It is one of the most widely used treatments that help in treating the prostate cancer cells which spread throughout the body.

-Immunotherapy also known as biological therapy is the process of combating cancer cells with the help of the immune system.
-Provence is a popular biological therapy used for treating advanced prostate cancer.
+Immunotherapy, also known as biological therapy, is the process of combating cancer cells with the help of the immune system.
+PROVENGE is a popular biological therapy used for treating advanced prostate cancer.
 It is also utilized for treating recurrent prostate cancer.
 This treatment involves collecting your immune cells to combat prostate cancer.
-These cells are removed and enhanced by laboratory methodologies, thereby injecting them into the body for an enhanced prostate cancer treatment.
+These cells are removed and enhanced by laboratory methodologies, thereby injecting them into the body for enhanced prostate cancer treatment.